Ebenezer080925/Ogundaisi-Ebenezer---Boycode---4.0-Data-analysis-Cohort/README.md

-#        My Assignment Journey In the Boycode 4.0 Data analysis Class
+#        My Journey In the Boycode 4.0 Data analysis Class

+This portfolio showcases my data analysis work across three platforms, progressing from data cleaning and formula-based analysis in Excel spreadsheets to building interactive dashboards On PowerBi and querying relational databases on SQL.

 #        TABLE OF CONTENT